 - C12: lauric acid

-Their medium-length gives MCTs unique effects.
+Their medium length gives MCTs unique effects.
 They’re quickly and efficiently turned to energy, therefore less likely to turn to body fat.
-The “most medium” of these medium-chain fatty acids, the C8 (caprylic acid) and C10 (capric acid) MCTs, have the most advantages and are the two in Flora’s Organic MCT Oil.
+The “most medium” of the medium-chain fatty acids, the C8 (caprylic acid) and C10 (capric acid) MCTs, have the most advantages and are the two in Flora’s Organic MCT Oil.

 Health Benefits of MCT Oil

-Whether your goal is to improve your gut health or cognition, increase your energy and ability to exercise, feel full with less food, improve your body composition, reduce body fat or improve overall health and longevity, MCT oil offers benefits.*
+Whether your goal is to support your gut health or cognition, increase your energy and ability to exercise, feel full with less food, improve your body composition or support overall health and longevity, MCT oil offers benefits.*

-MCTs enhance endurance and metabolism, leading to enhanced energy output.* The medium-chain-triglyceride ketogenic diet has been shown to help cells create more and bigger energy factories, something that could have a considerable impact on people with fatigue.
-Science indicates that MCTs change or upregulate cell energetics through this mitochondrial biogenesis.
+MCTs naturally maximize our endurance and metabolism, leading to enhanced energy output.* The medium-chain-triglyceride ketogenic diet has been shown to help cells create more and bigger energy factories, something that could have a considerable impact on people with fatigue.
+MCTs may upregulate cell energetics through this mitochondrial biogenesis.

 MCTs increase our feelings of fullness, and this may be because they aid the release of satiety hormones like leptin.
 Studies have found that having MCT oil at breakfast can result in eating less food at lunch, ultimately leading to less body fat accumulation.
-A meta-analysis of 13 randomized controlled trials in healthy adults showed that using MCTs in place of other fats can potentially help with modest weight control, and maybe even help us to have small waists and hips, and less total fat under our skin and around our organs.* MCTs may have cardiometabolic benefits, helping to offset the damaging effects of a high fat diet.
+A meta-analysis of 13 randomized controlled trials in healthy adults showed that using MCTs in place of other fats can potentially help with modest weight control, and maybe even help us to have small waists and hips, and impact fat under our skin and around our organs.* MCTs may have cardiometabolic benefits, helping to offset the damaging effects of a high fat diet.

 How MCTs Work

 Unlike other fats, MCTs go right to the liver, are processed quickly, then shuttled to your cells’ mitochondria.
 You may remember mitochondria from biology class as the energy factories of the cells.
 MCTs, therefore, have an enormous capacity for energy-production and fat-reduction.
-Because they don’t require digestive enzymes and bile for digestion, they have been employed with and may be well tolerated by people who don't digest fat well, due to bowel resections, pancreatic or enzyme insufficiency, or gallbladder removal surgery.
+Because they don’t require digestive enzymes and bile for digestion, they have been employed by and may be well tolerated by people who don't digest fat well, due to bowel resections, pancreatic or enzyme insufficiency, or gallbladder removal.